Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Problem Formulation

-In the above equations, $o_{i,t} \subseteq E$ refers to the observable environment of agent $i$ at timestep $t$, which is a function of the position $p$ of the agent and the physical sensing capability $r$.
-The encoded features of agent $i$, represented as $x_i$ are a function of the observable environment of the agent and the mobility $m_i$ of the agent, representing the physical attributes distinguishing UGVs from UAVs.
+In the above equations, $o_{i,t} \subseteq E$ refers to the observable environment of robot $i$ at timestep $t$, which is a function of the position $p$ of the robot and the physical sensing capability $r$.
+The encoded features of robot $i$, represented as $x_i$ are a function of the observable environment of the robot and the mobility $m_i$ of the robot, representing the physical attributes distinguishing UGVs from UAVs.